-The Maine State Police uses ASPEN in the top two thirds of the State.
-INSPECT is used in the southern tier.
-In FY 2022 Maine has budgeted to move the entire agency over to INSPECT.
+The Maine State Police uses INSPECT.
+In FY 2023 Maine has budgeted to move the entire agency over to INSPECT.

 Enter a narrative of the State's overall inspection program, including a description of how the State will monitor its program to ensure effectiveness and consistency.